deepomicslab/LocalHGT/README.md

 ```

 ### 2. source code install with Conda environment
-Second, obtain the source code from github, construct the env with conda, and then compile and install
+Second, obtain the source code, construct the environment with conda, and then install
 ```
 git clone https://github.com/deepomicslab/LocalHGT.git --depth 1
 cd LocalHGT/